GSA-TTS/federal-website-standards/about/index.md

   order: 2
 ---

-Federal website standards help us deliver high-quality, consistent digital experiences for the public.

-The standards are evidence-based actions that will help federal agencies:
+Federal website standards are evidence-based actions that will help federal agencies:
 - Meet the public’s evolving expectations for digital experiences
 - Reduce the burden on agencies to research and design core web components
 - Prioritize and plan web design and development projects

-## Who establishes and manages the standards?
+The standards will describe how agencies can offer a more consistent, high-quality user experience for the public.
+The [21st Century IDEA](https://www.congress.gov/bill/115th-congress/house-bill/5759/text) instructs agencies to maintain as much standardization and commonality with other agencies as practicable in implementing the requirements of the Act.
+Increased standardization and cross-government collaboration reduce government-wide implementation costs and ensure a more consistent digital experience for the public.

+## OMB and GSA work with federal agencies to develop standards

 ### Office of Management and Budget (OMB)